epietrowicz/flockr-app/README.md

 But, in this build, the classificaiton runs locally on a Raspberry Pi 5 and transmits the Base64 encoded image and classifcation results over serial to a [Particle Boron](https://store.particle.io/products/boron-lte-cat-m1-noram-with-ethersim-4th-gen).
 The Particle device should be running the [Flockr Transmitter firmware](https://github.com/epietrowicz/flockr-transmitter) which handles uploading the image and classification results.

 The Pi also hosts a web server that can be used to view the current feed if WiFi is available, but WiFi access is not necessary for this system to work.
-If you want to use the demo video, you will need to add a `test-video.mp4` file to the root of the project's directory.
+If you want to use the demo route in the web viewer, you will need to add a `test-video.mp4` file to the root of the project's directory.
 I've [provided a test video](https://drive.google.com/file/d/1tTz1Gps4WgYqqTi08huPQqQcx8DzA_3P/view?usp=sharing), but I cannot promise it will be hosted at this link indefinitely.
 I encourage sourcing your own.

 ![sample-classification](https://github.com/user-attachments/assets/ee12eabd-3c7d-4980-957e-c50986bf321e)